Assisting Patients with Reflex Sympathetic Dystrophy/Complex Regional Pain Syndrome

 The disease typically begins with some type of trauma, usually to one of the limbs.
 The traumatic injury can be as serious as crush injury or gunshot wound, or as small as a needle stick or bee sting.
 The exact process of the disease is poorly understood, but it is believed that it starts with an unnatural response by the sympathetic nervous system.

 Maginnis Law is able to represent folks with CRPS / RSD injured in a variety of type of incidents, including: motor vehicle collisions, industrial accidents, and workplace occurrences.
 We do so on a contingency fee basis, meaning that you owe no attorneys’ fees unless and until we make a recovery on your behalf.
 Additionally, we provide free consultations and will travel across North Carolina to meet with you.
 In most cases, the recoverable damages includes compensation for past and future medical bills, lost earnings, and pain and suffering.
 You may also recover compensation for disfigurement and disability.

-Call Maginnis Law to discuss your claim or send the confidential details of your case using our contact page.
+Call Maginnis Howard to discuss your claim or send the confidential details of your case using our contact page.